What is auADHD?

 The prevalence of AuDHD may surprise you

 Autism affects about 1% to 4% of the population, while ADHD is present in 5-8% of children and 2-6% of adults (Leitner, 2014; Polanczyk et al., 2014).
-Approximately 40% of individuals with ADHD meet the diagnostic criteria for autism and vice versa.
+Approximately 40% of folks with ADHD meet the diagnostic criteria for autism and vice versa.
 Furthermore, up to 80% of people diagnosed with one condition may exhibit traits of the other, even if they don't meet full diagnostic criteria (Antshel et al., 2016).

 Contradictory traits can be overwhelming

 Those with AuDHD often experience internal conflict due to the opposing characteristics of the two conditions.
 Autistic folks prefer order and routine, while ADHD tends to lead to disorganization and a need for spontaneity.
-This clash can result in periods of heightened stress and anxiety, as individuals struggle to balance these competing tendencies (Hollocks et al., 2014).
+This clash can result in periods of heightened stress and anxiety, as folks struggle to balance these competing tendencies (Hollocks et al., 2014).

 Mental health challenges are more common in AuDHD